 Naturist Legacy's business structure is somewhat unique.
 It's not a 'mom and pop' club, a co-op or a commercial, for-profit corporation.
 We are instead a membership-based non-profit (non-share) corporation.
 No one 'owns' Naturist Legacy.
 It's governed and managed by a board of directors (elected by the membership), who are in turn governed by the corporation's by-laws.SOURCE: This excerpt is from "Manitoba's Naturist Legacy is open for business," an article published in the Winter 2012-13 edition (Vol. 27, No. 4) of Going Natural magazine (Federation of Canadian Naturists).
 It was written by the Naturist Legacy Board.

 Naturist Legacy Inc. is a non-profit (non-share) corporation.
 No one "owns" Naturist Legacy Inc. It's governed by a board of directors (elected by its membership), who are in turn governed by the corporation's by-laws (approved by its membership).
-The by-laws are the "DNA" of this corporation, and the board of directors are its brain, eyes, ears and hands.SOURCE: This excerpt is from the "Naturist Legacy Inc. Business Fundamentals Guide" (PDF), a document published in February 2013.
-It was written by the Naturist Legacy Inc. board of directors.
+The by-laws are the "DNA" of this corporation, and the board of directors are its brain, eyes, ears and hands.SOURCE: This excerpt is from the "Naturist Legacy Inc. Business Fundamentals Guide" (PDF).
+I co-authored and edited this important document.
+It was published in February 2013.

 Read the original Naturist Legacy Inc. By-laws (PDF) approved by members on September 11, 2010.

 Read the Notice of By-law Amendments (PDF) dated November 7, 2011.
 Excerpt: